Working Americans Are Getting Less Sleep, Especially Those Who Save Our Lives

 These days detective Foster does several things that help.
 "I make sure I get plenty of exercise, make sure I'm eating a plant-based diet.
 I limit my caffeine intake and I'm mindful of blue light and electronics right before I go to bed," he says.

 Now, most nights Foster gets seven hours of sleep.
-On a good night, eight-and-a-half.
+On a good night, eight and a half.